Plitvice Lakes

 Japan / USA / Europe - 19-Feb-18 -

 So impressed when I visited Plitvice Lakes in spring 2010 that I went back there with my then-girlfriend in summer the following year.
 Upon my first visit, I said if the US had Grand Canyon, Europe had Plitvice Lakes.
-But after seeing amazing photos of the park covered in snow in Google Images, I had been seeking a chance to go back there in winter, and the chance finally came this winter.
+But after seeing amazing photos of the park covered in snow in Google Images, I had been seeking a chance to come back here in winter, and the chance finally came this winter.

 Upon hearing that the park could be closed due to snow in winter, I decided to stay overnight at the park to increase my chance of entering the park and booked an inn about 2 km south of Entrance 2.
 I thought I could easily walk for 2 km.